 --Can I apply to nonfiction?

 No. We offer tracks only in poetry and fiction.
-We do, however, offer courses in nonfiction, and our students in both poetry and fiction have benefitted greatly from these courses.
+We do, however, offer WORKSHOPS in nonfiction, and our students in both poetry and fiction have benefitted greatly from these courses.

 --What should I write in my personal statement?

-There is no single formula for personal statements.
-Think of your personal statement as the way you introduce yourself to us - not only as a writer and a reader, but also as a human being.
-We want to hear an honest voice that articulates in its own individual way your interests in writing and reading and learning, and how those mesh with the description of our graduate program, as well as the pursuit of an MFA degree.
+There is no single formula for personal statements, though we are interested in hearing how you view your writing in relation to a larger world (this might be through questions of identity, place, culture, or whatever most prompts you to write).
+Think of your personal statement as the way you introduce yourself to us, not only as a writer and a reader, but also as a human being.
+We want to hear an honest voice that articulates in its own individual way your interests in writing and reading and learning, and how those interests mesh with our graduate program description, as well as your goal to pursue an MFA degree.
 This statement helps us determine whether applicants will be productive and valuable members of our community.

 --What should I write in my teaching statement?